MurphyMc/lilt/README.md

 * Good for constrained systems (uses vfork() for systems with no MMU, uses only a single thread)

-Antsy should be fairly portable.
+Lilt should be fairly portable.
 It currently has been tested with Linux and macOS (see the "Building for macOS" section for more on the latter).

 ## Building

-Antsy can be compiled either using the Rogo build system or using CMake.
+Lilt can be compiled either using the Rogo build system or using CMake.
 These two options are detailed in the following subsections.

 For simple scenarios, it can also be pretty trivially compiled entirely